About Me

 I am a palliative care psychologist dedicated to supporting the emotional and relational realities of living with neurological illness.

+I also consider the patients and families I work with to be among my most important teachers.
 Being trusted to accompany individuals and families through these chapters of life continually deepens me as a clinician and as a person.
+I approach our work with openness and humility, and I invite ongoing conversation so that therapy remains responsive, collaborative, and truly supportive of your needs.

 Education